flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 ### 1. Global inbound port exclusions

-OSM provides the means to specify a global list of ports to exclude from inbound traffic interception applicable to all pods in the mesh, as follows:
+osm-edge provides the means to specify a global list of ports to exclude from inbound traffic interception applicable to all pods in the mesh, as follows:

-1. During OSM install using the `--set` option:
+1. During osm-edge install using the `--set` option:
     ```bash
     # To exclude the ports 6379 and 7070 from inbound sidecar interception
     osm install --set="osm.inboundPortExclusionList={6379,7070}